differentpla-net/differentpla-net.github.io/_posts/2008-10-25-things-i-learnt-this-week-regsetvalueex.md

 * * *

-<tt>RegSetValueEx</tt>, when passed REG_SZ, expects lpData to be TCHAR[], but does nothing to enforce this.
+`RegSetValueEx`, when passed REG_SZ, expects lpData to be TCHAR[], but does nothing to enforce this.
 This means that the following:

 <pre>    char sz[] = "Hello World";
     RegSetValueEx(hKey, bstrValueName, 0, REG_SZ, (const BYTE *)sz, strlen(sz) + 1);</pre>